Roy Wood: The Move

-The Move was formed from other Birmingham-based groups, and quickly entered the UK Singles Chart.
+The freakbeat group the Move was formed from other Birmingham-based groups, and quickly entered the UK singles chart.
 Their single "Night of Fear" climbed to No. 2 in early 1967.
 Their third hit, "Flowers in the Rain", was the first song played by Tony Blackburn at the launch of BBC Radio 1 on September 30, 1967, and the band evolved over a three-year period.
 After the departure of the Move's lead singer Carl Wayne, Wood's influence became more prominent.
 In 1967, Wood (and fellow Move member Trevor Burton) sang backing vocals on the track "You Got Me Floatin, on the Jimi Hendrix Experience's album Axis: Bold as Love.

 Wood was keen on musical experimentation, and was an early proponent of combining rock and roll and pop music with other styles, such as classical music, or the big band sound, and introduced classically styled string and brass sections into the pop record.
 In early 1972, Wood's composition "Songs of Praise" was shortlisted by the BBC as one of six possible choices for the UK entry in the Eurovision Song Contest 1972.
 When performed by the New Seekers on the Cliff Richard vehicle It's Cliff Richard!, the song finished in last place with 3,842 votes.
 The group included the track on their album We'd Like to Teach the World to Sing.
 Wood recorded his own version of "Songs of Praise", releasing it on the B-side of his 1973 single, "Dear Elaine".